amanking/amanking-ruhoh-blog/posts/facilitation-techniques.md

 Sometimes you may be facilitating a large group, or a group that isn't very vocal, or perhaps a topic that is a bit controversial.
 In all of these cases, having an effective discussion may be difficult.
 Here a technique called as *Fishbowl* can help.
 It is a constrained form of discussion where there are set rules for participation.
 At any given point in time, there is a panel with a fixed number of chairs.
 Out of these chairs, all but one can be filled by people who wish to participate in the discussion.
 If someone new steps in and sits on the vacant chair, one of the other participants has to volunteer to step out.
 This encourages multiple viewpoints to be heard, and discourages anyone from overtaking the discussion for long.
 With groups that are not vocal, having many chairs empty creates an awkward situation, forcing a few people to self-nominate themselves for the panel discussion.
 Seeing a few people start off, others feel encouraged to join in.

 <br>
-There are even more facilitation techniques that one can employ, for example, *fist of five*.
+There are even more facilitation techniques that one can employ, for example, *5 whys* or *fist of five*.
 It is good to have them in your toolkit especially if you are in a role that could benefit from a collaborative team.

 ## Further Resources